mischov/gate/README.md

 Unscientific testing suggests that Gate's routing performance is similar to Compojure's for applications with small numbers of routes.

-For applications with large numbers of routes, Gate's trie-based router appears to perform better than routing libraries which use the more traditional "check the request against a list of possible routes and return the first match" approach.
+For applications with large numbers of routes, Gate's trie-based router appears to perform better than routing libraries which use the more traditional "check the request against a list of all possible routes and return the first match" approach.

 [**Back To Top ⇧**](#contents)